simeonreusch/fpbot/README.md

 `-plot`     Plots the lightcurve(s).

+`-plotflux`     Plots the lightcurve(s), but with flux instead of magnitude.

 `-saltfit`   Fits the lightcurve using SALT2 as provided by [sncosmo](https://github.com/sncosmo/).

 `-sciimg`  Experimental: Also downloads the science images from IPAC (note: to create thumbnails if specified)